dinochecker

 Alectrosaurus olseni

-When Charles Whitney Gilmore clapped eyes on Alectrosaurus in 1933, he immediately proclaimed it "a hitherto unknown theropod" simply on the strength of its unusually long upper arms and huge hand claws.
-As luck would have it, he was right.
-But the clawed forelimb on which he based his claim is actually the property of an as-yet unidentified member of Segnosauria while Alectrosaurus is a smooth-snouted tyrannosauroid, though one teetering on the brink of Tyrannosauridae proper.
+When Charles Whitney Gilmore clapped eyes on the remains that would become Alectrosaurus in 1933, he was struck by the unusually long upper arm and the enormously large claws — features so unlike any known Upper Cretaceous "deinodont" that they "at once set the animal off as a new type of theropod dinosaur".
+As luck would have it, he was half right.
+"Deinodontidae" had already been sunk as a synonym of Tyrannosauridae more than a decade before that, and the impressive clawed forelimb on which he based his claim actually belongs to an as-yet unidentified member of Therizinosauroidea.
+But Alectrosaurus itself was indeed a new type of theropod dinosaur, of the smooth-snouted tyrannosauroid variety, though one teetering on the brink of Tyrannosauridae proper.

 (Olsen's Mateless lizard)Etymology